 |Singapore||Machinery and Equipment||62.4|

 |India||Manufacturer & Engineering||72.1|

-5. Countries participate in international trade by exporting those products which they can produce at low cost consequent upon abundance of factors and import the other products which they can produce comparatively at high cost.
+5. Countries participate in international trade by exporting those products which they can produce at low-cost consequent upon the abundance of factors and import the other products which they can produce comparatively at a high cost.